 As the CEO Roundtable works together to meet these goals, understanding how regional models to re-engage and support the success of our students are being integrated into the fabric of institutions, and what barriers exist for adopting student-centered innovation statewide, will be critical to the future of California.

-Interim Chancellor Daisy Gonzales, PhD
+Deputy Chancellor Daisy Gonzales, PhD

-Daisy Gonzales, PhD, is the interim chancellor of the California Community Colleges, the largest system of public higher education in the United States.
+Daisy Gonzales, PhD, is the deputy chancellor of the California Community Colleges, the largest system of public higher education in the United States.
 Her primary duties involve implementing the Vision for Success, a bold systemwide plan that seeks to reduce time to completion, increase degree and credential attainment, boost transfer to the University of California and California State University campuses, and provide Californians with the necessary job skills to find good-paying careers.

 Dr. Gonzales is a proud graduate of Los Angeles Valley College.
 She earned a bachelor’s degree in public policy from Mills College; and a master's degree and PhD in sociology from UC Santa Barbara.